yashk2810/jekyll-now/_posts/2017-5-19-Transfer Learning.md

 The <a href="http://course.fast.ai/index.html">Deep learning</a> course offered by Jeremy Howard and Rachel Thomas is fantastic.
 I highly recommend you to complete this course.

+*If you’re interested in collaborating, discussing or working with me on an exciting idea, contact me at yash DOT katariya10 AT gmail.com*

 <br />
 Until next time,